avadhbsd/RandomColors/README.md

 ## Basic Usage

 **1. Define Colors**

 Skip this step if you want to use default colors to be used.

+To change the colors, navigate to `Library/Application Support/com.bohemiancoding.sketch3/Plugins/Randomcolorv1.1.sketchplugin/Contents/Sketch` and edit the `script.cocoascript` file.
+An easy way to get there is by going to Finder and pressing `Command+Shift+G`, and then pasting the above file path in there.

 		// Default colors